Ecodev/graphql-upload/README.md

 ], 'graphql');
 ```

+#### Other frameworks

+This lib is an implementation of PSR-15, so it can be used with any
+framework supporting PSR-15.
+For specific configuration instructions, refer
+to your framework documentation.

+If your framework does not support PSR-15 middlewares, you will probably
+need some kind of bridge.
+Again, refer to your framework for specific instructions.
+Or else, you could use the direct usage below for manual integration.

 ### Direct usage

-Or if you don't use middleware, it can be called directly like so:
+If you don't use middleware, it can be called directly like so:

 ```php
 <?php